SherG/s2/blog/partnerships.md

 Predictably, small business owners are upskilling on SEO, sales, analytics, and social media.
 (Marketing Charts has a nice <a href="https://www.marketingcharts.com/featured-112414" target="blank">curated list</a> of related trends.)

-One of the areas most overlooked by small business owners are referral partnerships.
+One of the areas most overlooked by small business owners are <strong>referral partnerships</strong>.
 These partnerships are a no-brainer when it comes to service-based businesses.

 ## Get Qualified Leads From Deal-Makers